Categoricity of modular and Shimura curves: Model theory

 Clearly, $S$ determines a two-sorted structure

 By Theorem \ref{dcl}, each special point in $X^+$ belongs to the definable closure of the empty set.
-This is why we include $\cR(F,E^{\ab}(\Sigma))$ rather than just $\cR(F,E^{\ab})$ in the variety structure.
+This is why we include $E^{\ab}(\Sigma)$ as our field of constants rather than $E^{\ab}$.
 Note that there are only countably many special points since the coordinates of their images in $S(\CC)$ are algebraic.